More than just remanufacturing happening at Detroit Reman’s Hibbing operations

 HIBBING, Minn. -- The small northeastern Minnesota town of Hibbing has produced some notable stars, including rocker Bob Dylan and the MLB home run king of the pre-steroid era, Roger Maris.
 It’s also home to Greyhound Bus Lines.

-Today, another Hibbing business was making some waves, with the announcement Detroit Reman is moving into a new facility and expanding its operations there.
+In August, another Hibbing business was making some waves, with the announcement Detroit Reman is moving into a new facility and expanding its operations there.
 DMR Electronics was initially a small, privately held organization run out of a two-car garage.
 It was acquired by Daimler in 2007 and has grown significantly since then.

 It now does electronics remanufacturing under the Detroit Reman brand, for a wide variety of Daimler and non-Daimler companies.
 But to call Detroit Reman’s Hibbing, Minn. operations a simple reman plant is to do it a disservice.
 It’s actually much more than that.
-During a plant tour today, this visitor concluded it’s actually an extension of Daimler’s global engineering operations.
+During a plant tour in August, this visitor concluded it’s actually an extension of Daimler’s global engineering operations.

 A remarkable amount of engineering and development is conducted here.
 They aren’t simply rebuilding circuit boards and other electronics; workers here actively seek out design improvements and then share them with the parent company, which then benefits from reduced warranty costs and the development of more reliable products.

 One example of this is EGR valves, which were initially problematic for all the heavy-duty engine manufacturers.
 During the remanufacturing process, workers at the Hibbing plant identified the root cause of many of the parts’ problems and then designed a solution.
 In this case, failure was resulting from intermittent openings of the EGR valve, which were caused by excessive vibration.